ARM-software/psa-api/doc/crypto/api/ops/pake.rst

 .. figure:: /figure/pake/spake2plus-reg.*
     :name: fig-spake2p-reg

-    Examples of SPAKE2+ key derivation procedures
+    Examples of SPAKE2+ key-derivation procedures

     The variable names :math:`w0`, :math:`w1`, and :math:`L` are taken from the description of SPAKE2+ in :RFC:`9383`.

-    Details of the computation for the key derivation values are in :RFC:`9383#3.2`.
+    Details of the computation for the key-derivation values are in :RFC:`9383#3.2`.

 The following steps demonstrate the derivation of a SPAKE2+ key pair using PBKDF2-HMAC-SHA256, for use with a SPAKE2+ cipher suite, ``cipher_suite``.
 See :secref:`spake2p-cipher-suites` for an example of how to construct the cipher suite object.

-1. Allocate and initialize a key derivation object:
+1. Allocate and initialize a key-derivation object:

     .. code-block:: xref